hassio-addons/addon-matrix/README.md

 Matrix is a secure and decentralized communication platform served as an in-house and open-source alternative for platfoms like Discord or Slack.
-You can connect via your own client, via the built-in web client or via the Riot web client provided from this add-on.
+You can connect via your own [client][clients], or via the built-in web client.

 ## Installation